deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINIDTRSTION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

 CHAPTER 11 - SPORTSSTORE - ADMINISTRATION
     ADDING CATALOG MANAGEMENT
         CREATING A CRUD CONTROLLER
+            UNIT TEST: THE INDEX ACTION
-            Listing 11-1.
-The Contents of the AdminController.cs File
+                Listing 11-1A.
+The Contents of the AdminTests.cs File